What Role Does Emotion Play In Strategy Execution?

 Once you have identified which areas of the business might not be emotionally invested in your strategy, you need to address these issues.
 Taking the time to meet with key stakeholders on these teams and work out their key hesitations around your company strategy is an easy way to check in on these issues.

-Of course, it may turn out that there is no emotional objection to your company strategy, but that teams just need more support in realising your corporate vision.
+Of course, it may turn out that there is no emotional objection to your company strategy, but that teams just need more support in realizing your corporate vision.
 However, if there is an emotional objection to a certain project, these hesitations need to be addressed in order for your project to be successful.

 Breaking down corporate taboos around emotional concerns can make the difference between strategy being executed well and being executed poorly.